emacsmirror/faustine/README.md

 - Open a .dsp file
 - Use `C-h m` for help and commands

-### Can I help?
+### Can I thank you?
 There are several ways you can help (by order of magnificence) :
 - Subscribe to [my YouTube channel](https://www.youtube.com/c/YassinPhilip-ManyRecords)
-- Buy my music on [Bandcamp](https://yassinphilip.bandcamp.com) (I'm told I'm on iTunes, Spotify, Google Music and shit but I never seem to sell on song)
+- Buy my music on [Bandcamp](https://yassinphilip.bandcamp.com) (I'm told I'm on iTunes, Spotify, Google Music and stuff but I never seem to sell a single song)
 - Help me on [Patreon](http://www.patreon.com/yassinphilip)